fcw2110/GA-PSO-AMORE/README.md

 - _DATA.py: This file contains functions used in the above scripts.

 - UTILITIES.py: This file contains functions used in the above script.

+- GeoData_andResults_1_17_24.xlsx: GEOS-Chem data, data clusters, and optimized mechanism scores.

+- PSO_10_31_test_run.m: Matlab script for measuring mechanism fitness on original samples from Table 1.

+- PSO_run_geo.m: Matlab script for measuring mechanism fitness on Geo data clusters.

+- multi_run_10x20_11_17_24.xlsx: Data on fitness over time for 10 runs of the AMORE v1.2 mechanism with constraints on parameters and a seed particle of the original mechanism with 10x20 dimensions.

+- Mechanism folder contains the several mechanisms in F0AM format.
+The PSO runs contain the relevant settings and run size, and the starting mechanisms are titled "AMORE_v_1_1_no_background.m" and "AMOREv1_2_no_background.m".
+The reference mechanism (Caltech) is called "caltech_ref_no_background_6_7_23.m".
+- AMORE_pso_25x25